SharePoint/sp-dev-docs/docs/sp-add-ins/get-to-know-the-sharepoint-rest-service.md

 SharePoint adds the ability for you to remotely interact with SharePoint sites by using REST.
 Now you can interact directly with SharePoint objects by using any technology that supports standard REST capabilities.

-To access SharePoint resources using REST, construct a RESTful HTTP request, using the Open Data Protocol (OData) standard, which corresponds to the desired client object model API.
+To access SharePoint resources using REST, construct a RESTful HTTP request by using the OData standard, which corresponds to the desired client object model API.
 For example:

-*Client object model method:*<br/> List.GetByTitle(listname)
+*Client object model method:*<br/> `List.GetByTitle(listname)`

 *REST endpoint:*<br/>
 `http://server/site/_api/lists/getbytitle('listname')`

-The client.svc web service in SharePoint handles the HTTP request, and serves the appropriate response in either Atom or JSON (JavaScript Object Notation) format.
+The client.svc web service in SharePoint handles the HTTP request, and serves the appropriate response in either Atom or JavaScript Object Notation (JSON) format.
 Your client application must then parse that response.
 The following figure shows a high-level view of the SharePoint REST architecture.

 **SharePoint REST service architecture**